altruios/namshubettulpa/public/namshubettulpa/chapters/consequences.md

 ~It tasted and felt like steak~
 *Flanagan gagged*
 "K::Oh come on, I just fixed that"
+*Flanagan punched at his new chest*
+~A few coughing hacks later the chunk of steak flew out~

 `{TODO:Flanagan, pretending to be Felix - interacts with Kent, while everyone around them starts wielding their newfound power at each other
 }`